Lists & Rules

 Program Content: 85 points

-Goals for ideal club program: Study and activity in some NGC objectives such as: Birds, Blue Star Memorials, Civic development, conservation, flower shows, garden Therapy, High School/Junior/Intermediate Gardening, horticulture, landscape design, Litter control, roadside development, world gardening, etc.
+Goals for ideal club program: Study and activity in some NGC objectives such as: Birds, Blue Star Memorials, Civic development, conservation, flower shows, Garden Therapy, High School/Junior/Intermediate Gardening, horticulture, landscape design, litter control, roadside development, world gardening, etc.

-A. Club Meeting(s) (at least 7 per year – in any form) 50 points
+1. Club Meeting(s) (at least 7 per year – in any form) 50 points

-B. Club Projects 35 points
+2. Club Projects 35 points

-1. Continuing projects and new projects for the current year should be listed separately.
+• Continuing projects and new projects for the current year should be listed separately.

-2. Give location, description and member participation in both types of projects.
+• Give location, description and member participation in both types of projects.

-3. Note where meetings – programs pertain to project work.
+• Note where meetings – programs pertain to project work.

 Total 100 points

-#23 PUBLICITY PRESSBOOK AWARD
+#23 PUBLICITY PRESS BOOK AWARD

-$25 Cash Award to the best overall Pressbook.
-Winners will be named: 1st, 2nd 3rd & Honorable Mention in each of the following categories:
+to the best overall Press Book.
+Winners will be named: 1st, 2nd 3rd & Honorable Mention in each of the following categories: i) Small Club ii) Medium Club iii) Large Club

-GUIDELINES FOR EVALUATION OF PUBLICITY PRESSBOOKS:
+• GUIDELINES FOR EVALUATION OF PUBLICITY PRESS BOOKS:

 #24 STANDARD FLOWER SHOW SCHEDULE AWARDS